 Additive Manufacturing: Swedish manufacturers were early adopters of 3D printing techniques.
 Both component and tool manufacturers have been eager to test new manufacturing methods and materials alongside traditional tooling and machining.
 To advance the full potential of additive manufacturing, Swedish industrial research group RISE has established an Application Center for Additive Manufacturing (www.rise.se) to develop and test technologies, materials, and knowledge.

 Digital Manufacturing: To remain globally competitive, Swedish manufacturers are in the process of digitalizing their production, their services, and in many cases their products.
-Use of the Industrial Internet of Things solutions, system integration, digital thread, intelligent machining, CAD, and CAM modeling and advanced analytics varies from industry to industry.
-A recent survey by the ball bearing manufacturer SKF shows that some 80 percent of the manufacturing companies felt that digitalization and Industry 4.0 are important for the Swedish manufacturing industries, 56 percent had a strategy for digitalization, and some 30 percent were actively modifying their manufacturing processes.
-The survey also showed that the automotive and mining industries had come further in digitalization than pulp & paper and steel industries.
+Use of the Industrial IoT solutions, system integration, digital thread, intelligent machining, CAD, and CAM modeling and advanced analytics varies from industry to industry.

-The Swedish Innovation Agency, Vinnova, invests over $350 million annually on fostering innovation by co-funding projects for companies, academia and organizations.
-When it comes to advanced manufacturing, the projects range from connected industries and new materials, to 5G in manufacturing, machine learning, AI and industrial gamification.
+The Swedish Innovation Agency, Vinnova, invests over $280 million annually on fostering innovation by co-funding projects for companies, academia and organizations.
+When it comes to advanced manufacturing, the projects range from connected industries, advanced digitalization and new materials to machine learning, applied AI and industrial gamification.
 A majority of the projects are available for international participants, as long as the project is conducted in Sweden.
 The projects are funded as public-private partnerships (PPP) and, in some cases, additional funding is available through EU programs, such as Horizon 2020.

 Government Office of Sweden (www.government.se)